Better Call Saul: Critical response

 The third season has a 98% approval rating on Rotten Tomatoes, with an average score of 8.75/10 based on 175 reviews.
 The website's critical consensus is, "Better Call Saul shows no signs of slipping in season 3, as the introduction of more familiar faces causes the inevitable transformation of its lead to pick up exciting speed."
 On Metacritic, it has a score of 87 out of 100, based on 18 critics, indicating "universal acclaim".

 The fourth season has a 99% approval rating on Rotten Tomatoes, with an average score of 8.9/10 based on 185 reviews.
 The website's critical consensus states, "Well-crafted and compelling as ever, Better Call Saul deftly balances the show it was and the one it will inevitably become."
 On Metacritic, it has a score of 87 out of 100, based on 16 reviews, indicating "universal acclaim".

-The fifth season has a 99% approval rating on Rotten Tomatoes, with an average score of 8.9/10 based on 184 reviews.
+The fifth season has a 99% approval rating on Rotten Tomatoes, with an average score of 8.9/10 based on 185 reviews.
 The website's critical consensus is, "Grounded by Bob Odenkirk's endlessly nuanced, lived-in performance, Better Call Saul's fifth season is a darkly funny, vividly realized master class in tragedy."
 On Metacritic, it has a score of 92 out of 100 based on 16 critics, indicating "universal acclaim".

-The sixth season has a 99% approval rating on Rotten Tomatoes, with an average score of 9.4/10 based on 174 reviews.
+The sixth season has a 99% approval rating on Rotten Tomatoes, with an average score of 9.4/10 based on 182 reviews.
 The website's critical consensus is, "Better Call Saul remains as masterfully in control as Jimmy McGill keeps insisting he is in this final season, where years of simmering storytelling come to a scintillating boil."
-On Metacritic, it has a score of 94 out of 100 based on 20 critics, indicating "universal acclaim".
+On Metacritic, the season has a score of 94 out of 100 based on 20 critics, indicating "universal acclaim".